Nexon: History

-Nexon was established in Seoul, South Korea, on December 26, 1994.
+Nexon was established on December 26, 1994, in Seoul, South Korea.
 It developed and published its first title, Nexus: The Kingdom of the Winds, in 1996, which the company continues to service.
 Numerous other games followed, such as Dark Ages: Online Roleplaying, Elemental Saga, QuizQuiz, KartRider, Elancia, and Shattered Galaxy; some of which are maintained by a company spun off of Nexon, Kru Interactive.